-The largest ever economic stimulus package — a $2 trillion coronavirus relief bill — passed in the Federal Government last week.
-A portion of that $2 trillion is earmarked for individual Americans to help alleviate financial struggles.
-The plan calls for making direct cash payments of up to $1,200 for individual taxpayers, and $2,400 for couples.
+The largest ever economic stimulus package — the $2 trillion CARES (Coronavirus Aid, Relief and Economic Security) Act — carves out a portion for individual Americans to help alleviate financial struggles.
+The plan calls for making direct cash payments of up to $1,200 for individual taxpayers, $2,400 for couples and $500 per child.
 Another boon for out-of-work individuals is an expansion of unemployment benefits to include freelancers, furloughed employees and gig workers who previously didn’t qualify.

 Will I get a $1,200 check?

-According to NBC News, here’s how the direct payments from the coronavirus relief bill would work and who is eligible:
+Here’s how the direct payments from the coronavirus relief bill work and who is eligible:

-- Families would get an additional $500 per child.
+- Families get an additional $500 per child.

-- Payment amounts would start to decrease for individuals making more than $75,000, and phase out entirely for individuals who make more than $99,000 per year, or couples who make more than $198,000 per year.
+- Payment amounts start to decrease for individuals making more than $75,000.
+Amounts phase out entirely for individuals who make more than $99,000 per year and couples making more than $198,000 per year.

 If you’re a college student, you’re likely out of luck.
 The New York Times reports that college students are the forgotten age-group of this stimulus bill.
 At their age, they are too old to qualify for the child stipend (which is 17-years-old, per Forbes), but since many parents still claim their college-age students as dependents, they will not get a check of their own.